The 8 superpowers of modern managed services

 3 | Industry and domain mastery

-Generic process solutions are now table-stakes commodities.
-Modern managed services raise the ante by embedding skilled professionals who bring both industry-specific know-how and deep functional experience—whether in cyber, compliance, finance, cloud management, or other verticals.
-Their teams don’t just understand the technology—they know the regulations, risks, and opportunities unique to each industry.
+Generic process solutions have become table-stakes commodities.
+Modern managed services raise the ante by deploying skilled professionals who bring both industry-specific know-how and deep functional experience—in cyber security, compliance, finance, cloud management, and other critical functions.
+And these teams know the regulations, risks, and opportunities unique to each industry.

 ~ 9 in 10